lambe-lang/specification/README.md

 ### Definition and requirements

 ```
-trait exception a {
+trait Error a for a {
-    sig raise : string -> a
+    raise : self -> b
 }

-sig div : int -> int -> int
+sig div : int -> int -> int with Error string
-    with exception int

 def div x y =
     if (y == 0)
-    then { raise "divide by zero!" }
+    then { "divide by zero!" raise }
     else { x / y }
 ```

 ### Global scope

-The implementation of `exception int` can be provided at the upper level.
-Then each expression requiring such `exception int` refers to the same implementation.
+The implementation of `exception string` can be provided at the upper level.
+Then each expression requiring such `exception string` refers to the same implementation.

 ```
-impl exception int {
+impl Error int {
-    def raise _ = 0
+    def raise = 0
 }

 div 3 0 // refers to the previous implementation